 You can even stay in this Dutch windmill near Amsterdam:

-Mondriaanmolen, a real Windmill close to Amsterdam; check prices & availability via Booking.com
+Mondriaanmolen, an authentic Windmill close to Amsterdam; check prices & availability via Booking.com

 Now, walk to Hoogstraat 24, where you can spot manor house Binnenrust.
-It dates back to 1680 and functioned as housing of mayors of Abcoude from 1893 until 1980.
+It has been named ‘Binnenrust’ since at least 1706, and the whole estate is around 1,7 ha big.
+It dated back to 1680 and functioned as housing for mayors of Abcoude from 1893 until 1980.
 The river Angstel flows at the back of this manor house, and Binnenrust is the closest still existing vacation and weekend house to Amsterdam that is found along the Angstel river.
-It has been named ‘Binnenrust’ since at least 1706, and the whole estate is around 1,7 ha big.

 Then, head over to Hoogstraat 18-20 to see a small park named: Hugo de Vriespark.
-It’s named after Dutch biologist, botanist and one of the first geneticists Hugo de Vries.
+It’s named after Dutch biologist, botanist and one of the first geneticists of The Netherlands: Hugo de Vries.
 This little park is home to a pond, centuries-old trees and more.

 Walk to Het Markvelt, Jacob van Gaesbeeklaan to Fort Bij Abcoude.
+The Stelling van Amsterdam is a defence line of 135 kilometres that surrounds Amsterdam.
+It exists out of dozens of fortresses and some batteries mainly located between 10 and 20 kilometres from the centre and lowlands that you can quickly inundate during the war.
+The fortress of Abcoude was the first fort built on Amsterdam’s defence line.
 This fortress is part of one of The Netherlands Unesco World Heritage sites: Amsterdam’s defence line.
-The Stelling van Amsterdam is a defence line of 135 kilometres that surrounds Amsterdam.
-It exists out of dozens of fortresses and some batteries that are mainly located between 10 and 20 kilometres from the centre and lowlands that can be quickly inundated during the war.
-The fortress of Abcoude was the first fort that was built of the defence line of Amsterdam.

-The fort of Abcoude is built between 1884 and 1887 and is the only fort of this defence line that is made from brick (it’s walls around 1,8 metres thick!).
+The fort of Abcoude was built between 1884 and 1887 and is the only fort of this defence line made from brick (its walls are around 1,8 metres thick!).
 Two floors offered a place to 360 people.
-Shortly after the First World War, the fortress was taken out of use due to the invention of the grenade.
-You can often visit this Dutch fortress near Amsterdam during the summer months.
-Roughly, every second Saturday from May until September, you can go on a guided tour through this fortress close to Amsterdam.
-This tour is not free, but it doesn’t cost a lot.
+Shortly after the First World War, the government took the fortress out of use due to the invention of the grenade.

 Then head via Koppeldijk and Winkeldijk to the Abcouder Slot.
 This is the place where the castle of Abcoude was located.
-Now, you can also skip this part of the tour if you prefer to walk less, especially since you can’t see much remains, except for the canal that surrounded the castle and the piece of land that was home to the castle (where animals now graze on).
-There are no actual castle ruins to see in Abcoude, but the history is fascinating.
+You can also skip this part of the tour if you prefer to walk less, especially since you can’t see much remains.
+You can see the canal that surrounded the castle and the piece of land home to the castle (where animals now graze on).
+There are no actual castle ruins in Abcoude, but the history is fascinating.

 The big castle of Abcoude was built around 750 years ago and was first mentioned when it was destroyed by angry farmers led by Gijsbrecht van Amstel in 1274.
 The castle was renovated and modernised countless times as the centuries went on.
-In 1672, the castle was defended against the French troops that set fire to the village of Abcoude on the 6th of November.
+In 1672, the Dutch people defended the castle against the French troops that set fire to the village of Abcoude on the 6th of November.
 They returned on the 30th of November to finish what they started, but the resistance from the castle was too much to handle for the French troops.

 After that, the castle started to decay slowly as no one lived there anymore.
 Then, cannon Theodorus de Leeuw bought the castle from the States of Utrecht, renovated it, and lived there until he died in 1744.
 Then, the castle started to decay again around the 1820s.
 Then, it was demolished in 1860.